Students build a journalism foundation through professional master’s program

 One reason the university is so appealing is that Madison, the state’s capital city, consistently ranks as one of the best places in the nation to live, work and study.
 Students take full advantage of the food, sports and arts scene on campus and in the greater community.
 From a practical perspective, this also gives students plenty to report and write about for classes and local media outlets.

 The affordability of UW-Madison is also a draw.
-Students from Wisconsin paid in-state tuition and fees of $12,179 in the 2019-20 academic year, which ranks ninth among the 13 schools in the Big Ten, according to UW-Madison.
-Non-residents paid $25,506, 12th in the Big Ten.
-The J-School is also able to make scholarship offers to cover tuition and fees for many of the pro-track students; they are also eligible for research and project positions on campus that come with tuition remission.
+Students from Wisconsin paid in-state tuition and fees of $12,289 in the 2023-24 academic year, which ranks 10th among the 13 schools in the Big Ten, according to UW-Madison.
+Non-residents paid $25,616, 13th in the Big Ten.

 That affordability was key for Domínguez, who didn’t want to add to the student loan debt she already had from her undergraduate degree.